 This article will explain how the cold air temperature in your garage affects your refrigerator.
 Then I’ll explain how to protect the fridge from the extreme temperatures in the garage.

 How Freezing Temperatures Affect Your Garage Fridge

-The ambient room temperature has a lot of impact on how your refrigerator and freezer perform.
+The ambient room temperature impacts how your refrigerator and freezer performs.
 Fridges and freezers will use up to 50% more electricity in a warm room than in a cooler one.

 Most refrigerators were designed to work inside your climate-controlled home, between 60-85ºF (15-30ºC).
 Even so-called outdoor fridges have only a slightly wider temperature range of between 50º and around 110º F.

 In an uninsulated garage, winter temperatures can go well below freezing for long periods.
 In summer, it can get as hot as 100° F (38º C) or worse, depending on where you live.

 Theoretically, that’s within most manufacturer’s tolerances.
 So, it’s OK to put a refrigerator in an unheated garage, right?